yoann-dufresne/cbd/README.md

     return 0;
 }
 ```
-To compile call the CBl ``CMakeLists.txt`` in your own, for example with main.cpp above :
+To compile call the CBl ``CMakeLists.txt`` in your own project, for example with main.cpp above :
 ```
 cmake_minimum_required(VERSION 3.16)
 project(test)